jumpnow/jumpnowtek-site/_posts/2014-02-28-Wandboard-Systems-with-Yocto.md

 This is where temporary build files and the final build binaries will end up.
 Expect to use at least 35GB.
 You probably want at least 50GB available.

-The default location if left commented will be **~/wandboard/build/tmp**.
-If I'm not working in a VM, I usually put my TMPDIRs on dedicated partitions.
+The default location if left commented will be `~/wandboard/build/tmp`.
+If I'm not working in a VM, I usually put the `TMPDIR` on dedicated partitions.
-Occasionally something will come up where you'll need to delete the entire **TMPDIR**.
+Occasionally something will come up where you'll need to delete the entire `TMPDIR`.
 For those occasions the sequence unmount/mkfs/remount is much faster then deleting a 35+ GB directory.

 If you specify an alternate location as I do in the example conf file make sure the directory is writable by the user running the build.
-Also because of some **rpath** issues with gcc, the TMPDIR path cannot be too short or the gcc build will fail.
-I haven't determined exactly how short is too short, but something like **/oe20** is too short and **/oe20/tmp-poky-dora-build** is long enough.
+Also because of some `rpath` issues with gcc, the `TMPDIR` path cannot be too short or the gcc build will fail.
+I haven't determined exactly how short is too short, but something like `/oe20` is too short and `/oe20/tmp-poky-dora-build` is long enough.

-If you use the default location, the TMPDIR path is already long enough.
+If you use the default location, the `TMPDIR` path is already long enough.

 ##### DL\_DIR